Infantselva015/eci-microservices/README.md

 **Course**: Scalable Services
 **Assignment**: Microservices Architecture Implementation
 **Submission Date**: November 10, 2025
 **Group**: [Your Group Number]
+**Last Updated**: November 6, 2025

 ---

 ## Executive Summary

 This repository serves as the integration layer for the E-Commerce with Inventory (ECI) microservices platform.
-It demonstrates how six independent microservices are orchestrated to work together as a cohesive system, fulfilling the assignment's requirement for distributed system integration.
+Currently, it integrates **3 microservices** (Order, Payment, and Shipping) working together as a cohesive system, demonstrating distributed system integration principles.

 ---